Branding & Toolkits

 To encourage co-branding, you may add your organization’s name to outreach materials and media resources.
 We have talking points for interviews or speeches.
 A gallery of photographs and infographics are available to use free through the FSIS Flickr site.

+Super Bowl LVIII (58) will be held on February 11, 2024, at the Allegiant Stadium in Paradise, Nevada.
 Whether you are a seasoned cook or choosing the convenience of takeout, here are tips to follow:

 Remember Your Four Steps to Food Safety

-- Separate: Use separate cutting boards, plates and utensils to avoid cross-contamination between raw meat or poultry and foods that are ready-to-eat.
+- Separate: Use separate cutting boards, plates, and utensils to avoid cross-contamination between raw meat or poultry and foods that are ready-to-eat.

 - Cook: Confirm foods are cooked to a safe internal temperature by using a food thermometer.